 Key Ingredients to Make This Halibut Recipe

-Halibut fish— I love Pacific halibut and wild-caught types.
-They have a firm, flaky texture and a clean, mild flavor.
-They are also more sustainable.
-If buying fresh halibut, look for white, glossy flesh.
-For frozen fillets, avoid any with dried-out edges.
+Halibut Fish – After making this recipe so many times, I’ve found that Pacific halibut and wild-caught types are the best for their firm, flaky texture and clean, mild flavor.
+They’re also more sustainable.
+When buying fresh halibut, look for white, glossy flesh.
+For frozen fillets, avoid those with dried-out edges for the best quality.

-Seasoning: I use garlic powder, onion powder, paprika, salt, and pepper to season my halibut.
-For extra heat, add red pepper.
+Seasoning – I use garlic powder, onion powder, paprika, salt, and pepper to season my halibut.
+After testing different combinations, I’ve found this blend strikes the perfect balance of savory and aromatic.
+For an extra kick, I add red pepper for some heat.

-Fresh rosemary — Chop some fresh rosemary for garnish.
-If you don’t have fresh rosemary, you can use other fresh herbs like parsley, cilantro or dill.
+Fresh Rosemary – Fresh rosemary is perfect for garnish, adding a fragrant, earthy touch to the dish.
+If you don’t have fresh rosemary, you can substitute with other fresh herbs like parsley, cilantro, or dill for a different twist.

 How to Cook Halibut